ArvinZJC/UoL_Y3S2_PP/Assessment 1/README.md

 # [UoL_Y3S2_PP](https://github.com/ArvinZJC/UoL_Y3S2_PP)/Assessment 1

 The project is named as **Assessment 1** which contains a simple digital image enhancement tool as Assessment 1 of the course **Parallel Programming** during Semester 2 of Year 3 of BSc (Hons) Computer Science in UoL.
 It can basically apply image histogram equalisation on a PPM image (8-bit/16-bit RGB).
 Info of test images is detailed in Table 1.
+For more info on the project, turn to the relevant summary of code.

 | Name | Bit depth | Width (px) | Height (px) | Spectrum |
 | :-- | --: | --: | --: | --: |